Lance Stroll signs for Williams in 2017

 Lance Stroll -- who turned 18 at the end of October -- will drive alongside Valtteri Bottas for the Williams Formula One team in 2017, it was announced Thursday.

-Just like Verstappen, the Canadian teenager comes into F1 on a wave of hype and expectation.
+Just like Red Bull racer Verstappen, the Canadian teenager comes into F1 on a wave of hype and expectation.

 Stroll has racing pedigree, impressively winning the 2016 Formula 3 European Championship with 14 race wins and 14 pole positions.